kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 2 - Import statements.

-Next, the module defines the RetroObject class, which contains our program's
+Next, the module defines the RetroObject class, which contains our program's<br/>
 core logic.
-Class level attributes are defined before methods, and they may
+Class level attributes are defined before methods, and they may<br/>
 be called by any instance of the class through dot notation.
-A class object
+A class object<br/>
-is created by passing a valid "retroString" to a RetroObject call, e.g.,
+is created by passing a valid "retroString" to a RetroObject call, e.g.,<br/>
 RetroObject('WAS').
-Please note that ro.validTeams will return a list of
+Please note that ro.validTeams will return a list of<br/>
 acceptable retroStrings.
-Moreover, capitalization does not matter; the
+Moreover, capitalization does not matter; the<br/>
 constructor automatically converts user input to upper case.

-Like all python classes, the first defined method is __init__, which creates
+Like all python classes, the first defined method is __init__, which creates<br/>
-class instances and assigns them the following attributes: "lowerBound,"
+class instances and assigns them the following attributes: "lowerBound,"<br/>
 "upperBound," "league," "fullName," and "fileExtension."
-Generally speaking,
+Generally speaking,<br/>
-the bounds are used to determine if a user requested season is valid, while
+the bounds are used to determine if a user requested season is valid, while<br/>
-fileExtension ensures that the proper file is queried - i.e., a query about an
+fileExtension ensures that the proper file is queried - i.e., a query about an<br/>
-American League team is made against a .EVA file, a National League team a
+American League team is made against a .EVA file, a National League team a<br/>
-.EVN file.  fullName and league exist for informational purposes, since team
+.EVN file.  fullName and league exist for informational purposes, since team<br/>
 abbreviations are not necessarily intuitive.
-These attributes are sourced
+These attributes are sourced<br/>
-from the json file "team_extensions.json," which is loaded into the program
+from the json file "team_extensions.json," which is loaded into the program<br/>
 and stored as the dictionary "teamDict."
-A sixth attribute, titled "entry,"
+A sixth attribute, titled "entry,"<br/>
-will return the dictionary value associated with a retroString, which serves
+will return the dictionary value associated with a retroString, which serves<br/>
 as a dictionary key.

-Please note that two teams - the Houston Astros and Milwaukee Brewers - have
+Please note that two teams - the Houston Astros and Milwaukee Brewers - have<br/>
 played in both the American League and the National League.
-Consequently,
+Consequently,<br/>
-they have two entries for every attribute, each ending in a one or two, e.g.,
+they have two entries for every attribute, each ending in a one or two, e.g.,<br/>
 lowerBoundOne versus lowerBoundTwo.

 ```python